Best Buy to Let Mortgage Rates Compare Deals

 Posted

-Who Can Get a Buy-to-Let Mortgage?
+Who Can Get a Buy to Let Mortgage?

 For example, if you have a mortgage on your home and a mortgage on a rental property, but you find yourself able to make only one of these monthly payments, it’s very likely you’ll prioritise the mortgage payment on your home over the one on the rental property.

-Therefore, to compensate for the additional risk, buy-to-let lenders set interest rates slightly higher.
+Therefore, to compensate for the additional risk, buy to let lenders set interest rates slightly higher.
 They also usually require a bigger minimum deposit – usually at least 25%.

-How Many Buy-to-Lets Can I Have?
+How Many Buy to Lets Can I Have?

-Lenders have different rules regarding how many mortgages you can take out with them for buy-to-let properties.
+Lenders have different rules regarding how many mortgages you can take out with them for buy to let properties.
 There are also some limits based upon your entire portfolio, including any properties mortgaged with other lenders.
-Many high street lenders cap the number of buy-to-let properties you can have while there are other lenders that work with portfolio landlords who own 4 + properties.
+Many high street lenders cap the number of buy to let properties you can have while there are other lenders that work with portfolio landlords who own 4 + properties.
 Find out more about being a portfolio landlord.

-How Much Can I Borrow for a Buy-to-Let?
+How Much Can I Borrow for a Buy to Let?

-Can You Change a Residential Mortgage to a Buy-to-Let?
+Can You Change a Residential Mortgage to a Buy to Let?

 You can apply for consent to let on your residential property from your current lender if you only intend on renting it out for a certain period of time - e.g. a year.
 Alternatively, if you want to let out your current home indefinitely and maybe release some equity from it at the same time to buy a new home, you’ll want to consult a mortgage broker about letting to buy.

-Can a First-Time Buyer Get a Buy-to-Let?
+Can a First Time Buyer Get a Buy to Let?

 Can You Apply for a Mortgage in a Limited Company Name?

 You can apply for LTD company BTL mortgages in a limited company name but some lenders will require that the limited company has been set up as an SPV (special purpose vehicle).
 If you’re setting up a company to purchase an investment property, you should seek professional tax advice to help you decide if it’s the right course of action.
-Find out more in our LTD Company Buy-to-Let Guide.
+Find out more in our LTD Company BTL Guide.

-Why Might a Buy-to-Let Mortgage Application Be Declined?
+Why Might a Buy to Let Mortgage Application Be Declined?

 Buy-to-Let Guide